sam-medley/TODO/README.md

 repository for an interactive web application that functions as a todo list

 Will be coded in html, css, and javascript.
 No framework(we could migrate to REACT later on).
-Reccomended tools: VS Code, github, live preview extension.
+Reccomended tools: VS Code, github, live preview extension, github extension.

 **Functions:**
 1. Add function that allows the user to add a custom task.